 Experts in Prescription Drug Withdrawal

 Serotonin influences the cardiovascular, renal, immune and gastrointestinal systems due to its effect on the contraction of smooth muscles, and is essential to regulate body temperature, heart rate, blood pressure and the sympathetic nervous system.
 The alteration of Serotonin by Zoloft explains the high rate of gut and cardiovascular related side effects.
-Patients on Zoloft have much higher rates of sexual dysfunction due to its effect on Serotonin versus other antidepressants, but lower rates of cognitive decline from its secondary effect on Dopamine.
+Patients on Zoloft have much higher rates of sexual dysfunction versus other antidepressants due to Zoloft's effect on Serotonin, but lower rates of cognitive decline from its secondary effect on Dopamine.
 In pregnant women, higher rates of birth defects have been associated with Zoloft due to significant concentrations being present in fetal blood.

 - Expert non-profit team that guides you through the process.

 - Zoloft Withdrawals are minimized by our specialized nutraceuticals .